-- Repeating Level II violations (note that three Level II violations equate to one Major Violation see above). - Presenting the work of another as one's own.
-This includes having another person complete online coursework and presenting it as one's own. - · Copying on examinations. - · Plagiarizing major portions of a written assignment. - Acting to facilitate copying during an exam. - Using prohibited materials, e.g., books, notes, or calculators, during an examination. - Conspiring before an exam to develop methods of exchanging information and implementation thereof. - · Altering examinations for the purposes of regrading. - Acquiring or distributing an examination from unauthorized sources prior to the examination. - Submitting purchased materials such as a term paper or other materials. - Removing or damaging posted or reserved material, or preventing other students from having access to the material. - Fabricating data by inventing or deliberately altering material.
-Fabrication includes citing "sources" that are not, in fact, sources. - · Using unethical or improper means of acquiring data.
+- Repeating Level II violations (note that three Level II violations equate to one major violation - see above). - Presenting the work of another as one's own.
+This includes having another person complete online coursework and presenting it as one's own. - · Copying on examinations. - Plagiarizing major portions of a written assignment. - · Acting to facilitate copying during an exam. - Using prohibited materials, e.g., books, notes, or calculators, during an examination. - Conspiring before an exam to develop methods of exchanging information and implementation thereof. - · Altering examinations for the purposes of regrading. - Acquiring or distributing an examination from unauthorized sources prior to the examination. - Submitting purchased materials such as a term paper or other materials. - Removing or damaging posted or reserved material, or preventing other students from having access to the material. - Fabricating data by inventing or deliberately altering material.
+Fabrication includes citing "sources" that are not, in fact, sources. - Using unethical or improper means of acquiring data. - Completing academic work for another student to submit as their own.